nhsconnect/integration-adaptors/pipeline/README.md

 In order to achieve this, a number of components are required:
 - there are some subfolders in the `packer` folder with files for creating the Docker images for the Jenkins master and workers.
 - when configuring the [amazon-ecs plugin], some credentials need to be provided that can be used to create/destroy the Jenkins workers.
-This can be done by creating an IAM role following the information [here][amazon-ecs plugine] in the _IAM role_ section.
+This can be done by creating an IAM role following the information [here][amazon-ecs plugin] in the _IAM role_ section.
 The IAM role should have the trust policy:
 ```json
 {
   "Version": "2012-10-17",